MartinLykke/Programming-of-Robots-SDU/README.md

 # Programming-of-Robots-SDU
-Group 17's project in the course Programming of Robots at SDU.
+Group 17's Programming of robots and other physical devices at SDU.
 Contains code for two ESP32 microcontrollers which currently communicate over WiFi.